 Highlight strong points

 As you write the letter, ensure that you focus on your strengths.
 Employers are more interested in the things that you excel in, since that will act as a guide when deciding if they should hire you.
 That is why you should highlight your strong points so that you can attain the attention of the employer.
-Ensure your cover letter highlights all your abilities to ensure that you convince the employer that you are the one they should employ.
+Ensure your cover letter highlights all your abilities to convince the employer that you are the one they should employ.

 Research about your employer

-You should research your employer and include any relevant information in your server cover letter.
+You should research your employer and include any relevant information in your cover letter.
 This will set you apart from other job candidates who might have copied and pasted the details of their cover letter from the internet.
 Also, this is a way of showing your prospective employer that you are interested in the job.

 Organize your facts